dvelum/dvelum/README.md

 DVelum is a professional web-development platform based on PHP and ExtJS that aims at automating routine development tasks and facilitates programming by means of a graphical interface.
-It offers highest real-time performance, facilitates and speeds up the development process letting you concentrate on business logic and ignore minor issues.
+It offers the highest real-time performance, facilitates and speeds up the development process letting you concentrate on business logic and ignore minor issues.
-DVelum is an indispensable toolkit for development of both complex-structured systems (eCommerce, CRM, WebScada, etc. ) and simple websites.
+DVelum is an indispensable toolkit for development of both complex-structured systems (eCommerce, CRM, backoffice etc. ) and simple websites.

 GNU General Public License version 3.0